charmed-osm/5g-ims/README.md

-Voice traffic flow can be tested once 5G-Core(https://github.com/charmed-osm/5g-core), 5G-RAN(https://github.com/charmed-osm/5g-ran) and 5G-IMS are deployed and configured.
+Voice traffic flow can be tested once 5G-Core(https://github.com/charmed-osm/5g-core), 5G-RAN(https://github.com/charmed-osm/5g-ran) and 5G-IMS are deployed and actions are completed.
 To test voice traffic flows, a SIP client called PJSIP is already installed in the UE application.
-Follow the below steps,
+Follow the below steps in UE application,

 a.
 Traverse to /pjproject directory in the UE pod.